-This is a sorry tale of deception and blatant criminality at the helm of a Sydney law firm, which saw a church and registered charity stripped of its substantial assets.
+This is a sorry tale of deception and blatant criminality, which saw Terry Goldberg of Turner Freeman Lawyers work with stealth over a protracted period, to strip a church and registered charity of its substantial assets.

-See below to see how events unfolded and how large amounts of money have seemingly vanished; all to the benefit of Terence Goldberg and his associates, business and otherwise.
+See below to see how events unfolded and how large amounts of money have seemingly vanished; all to the benefit of Mr Goldberg and his associates, business and otherwise.

 Updated January 2019: Before reading the below, it may be wise to initially peruse a condensed timeline of events which can be found here or at the link at the top right hand corner of this page, which will provide you with an understanding of the wrongdoing with the quickest of glances.